 Now, don’t get me wrong, I have created blue and white outdoor table settings before.

-And I own a blue and white garden stool.
+And I own blue and white garden stools.

 9. Paint Some Blue and White

 The next one of my blue and white garden design ideas involves a little blue and white paint.

 Painting your chairs blue and the table white is an easy way to incorporate the color theme.

 Adding in a few blue containers doesn’t hurt either.
 And if this were in my garden, I would use a white hydrangea instead of a pink one.

 Of course, you could also paint a more permanent structure like a gate or a fence.